 The Consortium for Policy Research in Education (CPRE) brings together education experts from renowned research institutions, including Teachers College, Columbia University; the University of Pennsylvania; Harvard University; Stanford University; the University of Michigan; the University of Wisconsin-Madison; and Northwestern University.
-CPRE was launched in 1985 as the first national federally funded R&D center for state and local education policy.
-Since then, CPRE has studied the design, implementation, and effects of dozens of policies and programs, and is widely considered to be among the premier university-based research organizations focused on education policy and evaluation.
-CPRE researchers and staff at Teachers College (CPRE-TC) are continuing this long tradition by conducting rigorous research and evaluation that aims to improve elementary and secondary education through increased educational effectiveness, equity, and access.
+CPRE was created in 1985 as the first national federally funded research and development center for state and local education policy.
+Since then, CPRE has studied the design, implementation, and effects of hundreds of policies and programs intended to improve elementary and secondary education, and is widely considered to be among the premier university-based research organizations focused on education policy and evaluation in the world.
+CPRE researchers and staff at Teachers College (CPRE-TC) are continuing this long tradition by conducting rigorous research and evaluation that aims to improve education through increased effectiveness, equity, and access.

-Over the years, CPRE’s work has been supported through generous funding from many sources, including the U.S. Department of Education, National Science Foundation, William T. Grant Foundation, Spencer Foundation, Atlantic Philanthropies, Bill and Melinda Gates Foundation, Carnegie Corporation of New York, Goldman Sachs Foundation, William and Flora Hewlett Foundation, Joyce Foundation, Merck Institute for Science Education, National Center on Education and the Economy, Pew Charitable Trusts, Rockefeller Foundation, Student Achievement Partners, General Electric Foundation, SRI International, the Robin Hood Foundation, and the Eric and Wendy Schmidt Fund for Strategic Innovation, among others.
+Over the past several decades, CPRE’s research has been supported through generous funding from many sources, including the U.S. Department of Education, National Science Foundation, Bill and Melinda Gates Foundation, William T. Grant Foundation, Spencer Foundation, Atlantic Philanthropies, Carnegie Corporation of New York, Goldman Sachs Foundation, William and Flora Hewlett Foundation, Joyce Foundation, Merck Institute for Science Education, National Center on Education and the Economy, Pew Charitable Trusts, Rockefeller Foundation, Student Achievement Partners, General Electric Foundation, SRI International, American Museum of Natural History, the Robin Hood Foundation, Eric and Wendy Schmidt Fund for Strategic Innovation, Fundação Lemann, and Itaú Social.

 Brazil’s National Common Curricular Base (BNCC): CPRE is engaged in a five-year study of the implementation of Brazil’s National Common Core Curricular Base (BNCC).
 Our initial work is focused on understanding the national landscape of BNCC design and implementation through document analysis and interviews with policymakers, practitioners, and politicians across multiple sectors and governmental levels.
 In addition to ongoing stakeholder interviews, subsequent years will include qualitative fieldwork in 18 elementary schools across three states to better understand how the BNCC is being interpreted, perceived, and implemented in practice.
 This work is supported by Fundação Lemann and Itaú Social.